Get started Entities

 client = Client()

-# Each key is an isolated entity instance
+# Each key is an isolated instance

 conversation = client.entity("Conversation", "session-abc")